mediar-ai/screenpipe/CONTRIBUTING.md

 ## Additional Notes

+### Principles

+- **User fanatic: focus on building what people want and making users happy.**
+- Concurrency: channels > mutexes/locks
+- Simplicity: avoid premature optimization.
+- Use numbers: if you can't measure it, you can't improve it.
+- Avoid OOP: prefer functional programming.

 ### Issue and Pull Request Labels

 This section lists the labels we use to help us track and manage issues and pull requests.